tedneward/Azgaarnoth/Races/Tiefling.md

 * **Ability Score Increase**.
 Your Intelligence score increases by 1.

 * **Legacy of Minauros**.
-You know the Mage Hand cantrip.
+You know the [mage hand](https://www.dndbeyond.com/spells/mage-hand) cantrip.
 Once you reach 3rd level, you can cast the Tenser's Floating Disk spell once as a 2nd-level spell.
 Once you reach 5th level, you can also cast the [arcane lock](https://www.dndbeyond.com/spells/arcane-lock) spell once.
 You must finish a long rest to cast these spells again with this trait.
 Charisma is your spellcasting ability for these spells.

 ## Bloodline of Mephistopheles
 In the frozen realm of Cania, Mephistopheles offers arcane power to those who entreat with him.
 Tieflings linked to him master some arcane magic.

 * **Ability Score Increase**.
 Your Intelligence score increases by 1.

 * **Legacy of Cania**.
-You know the Mage Hand cantrip.
+You know the [mage hand](https://www.dndbeyond.com/spells/mage-hand) cantrip.
 Once you reach 3rd level, you can cast the Burning Hands spell once as a 2nd-level spell.
 Once you reach 5th level, you can also cast the Flame Blade spell once as a 3rd-level spell.
 You must finish a long rest to cast these spells again with this trait.
 Charisma is your spellcasting ability for these spells.

 ## Bloodline of Zariel
 Tieflings with a blood tie to Zariel are stronger than the typical tiefling and receive magical abilities that aid them in battle.